 Free RAR Extractor List

 What’s with all the people asking how to open RAR files?
 Sure, RAR is a very good archiver offering nice file compression ratio; it’s actually the archiver I use and there are probably several .rar files to be found even on this site.
-But the real popularity of .rar files probably comes from BitTorrent.
-Many torrents are compressed with WinRar, so you get people asking for a RAR extractor.
+So you get people asking for a RAR extractor.

 It might seem like an obvious solution to just download the original WinRar software, but RAR is shareware and not everyone can endure the nag-screens or buy the full version.
 So today I’ll tell you how to open RAR files using only free software – no matter what your operating system is.